 Before 1989, all of the buildings in Bucharest were seized by the communists.
 By the mid 90s, they were privatized and property ownership was returned to the owners.
 In 30 years or so, since the fall of communism in Romania, the Bucharest capital is still undergoing a process of revitalization.
 Some buildings have been restored and modernized, while others are still waiting.

 The first building we visited was close to University Square and dates back to at least 100 years.
 It survived two earthquakes (3 if you count the one Dan and I felt the night before from our Airbnb).
 Its edges are still rough from the tremors, the interior looks like it may have been designed as an ancient Roman church, and the backyard is storage space for old tombstones that were found broken at cemeteries around the city.

 “Sometimes owners don’t have the money to restore it so they wait for it to collapse unfortunately”.

 The Royal Palace was also seized by the communists but the underground culture decided to turn one of the rooms into a night club.
-Passing by you would never know this otherwise high class structure would be part of an alternative scene.
+Passing by you would never know that this high-class structure would be part of an alternative club scene.

 A local hotel designed in communist-style (basic lines, small windows and washed out white concrete).
 It’s still riddled with bullet holes.